jdiazvarela/compileC/README.md

 # Example

-This projects contains an exapmle (C project) that gives an idea of what i was looking to do with the script.
+This projects contains an example (C project) that gives an idea of what i was looking to do with the compilation script.

 To compile just run: